SludgePhD/showimg/README.md

 ### todo

+- scrolling while moving the window should change its size
 - mipmaps and SPD
 - allow marking a rectangle in the image to zoom into?
 - there are no good image diff viewers, this could become one
+- HDR question mark (I have no use for this, I neither have HDR images nor monitors)

 ### license